 At the time of this MD&A, the World Health Organization (the "WHO") has declared a pandemic stemming from COVID-19.
 The pandemic has had far-reaching impacts on every business and every individual globally.
+Government measures to limit the spread of COVID-19, including the closure of non-essential businesses, have negatively affected the Company's operations as total net revenue for both continued and discontinued operations have contracted by an average of 20% since the last fiscal quarter.
+However, net revenue of continued business for the fiscal year ended June 30, 2020 have improved by 35% compared the same period last year.
 For the time being and until economies stabilize, Harvest One has shifted its strategic approach in the manner in which it operates its business, provides affordable and high quality products to its customers, and ensures that its workplaces have appropriate measures put in place to limit social interactions and enforce social distancing measures.
 At the same time, the Company has also taken steps to alter its marketing methods, conserve cash, and maintain an overall strategic direction to improve the quality of life of its consumers.